-Key bodies of the Antarctic Treaty System, including the Committee for Environmental Protection (CEP) and the Scientific Committee for the Conservation of Antarctic Marine Living Resources (SC-CAMLR), will also guide Ant-ICON.
-These bodies have acknowledged both the importance of using high-quality science to decision making inform and the contribution that SCAR has made, and will continue to make, in this regard.
+Key bodies of the Antarctic Treaty System, the Committee including Environmental Protection (CEP) and the Scientific Committee for the Conservation of Antarctic Marine Living Resources (SC-CAMLR), will also guide Ant-ICON.
+These bodies have acknowledged both the importance of using high-quality science to inform decision making and the contribution that SCAR has made, and will continue to make, in this regard.
 Furthermore, undertakings to make decisions on the basis of the best available science are enshrined in the Protocol (Article 10.1) and CAMLR Convention (Article IX.1 (f)).
 Ant-ICON will adopt mechanisms that are currently being used, or are in development, by these bodies to help guide research priorities, for example, the CEP Five-year Work Programme, the CEP Climate Change Response Work Programme (CCRWP) and the list of CEP science needs.
 For CCAMLR, guidance will come from both the Scientific Committee and its Working Groups, in particular the Working Group on Ecosystem Monitoring and Management.

-In addition, the scientific approach taken by Ant-ICON will be driven by the SCAR science community along with a range of other stakeholders, including NAPs, conservation focussed non-governmental organisations (e.g., the Antarctic and Southern Ocean Coalition) and the International Association of Antarctica Tour Operators (IAATO).
+In addition, the scientific approach taken by Ant-ICON will be driven by the SCAR science community along with a range of other stakeholders, including NAPs, conservation focussed non-governmental organisations (e.g., the Antarctic and Southern Ocean Coalition - ASOC) and IAATO.
 This bottom-up approach, in conjunction with the top-down approaches described above, will ensure that emerging issues are captured and used to highlight areas, environments or species that are vulnerable, threatened or in need of management attention.
 The SCAR science community is a dynamic and productive source of ideas and new, innovative methodologies, many of which are relevant to improving environmental protection and achieving conservation outcomes.

 To assist in this community-driven approach, Ant-ICON will encourage and actively facilitate contributions from, and engagement with, all SCAR Science Groups and Standing Committees.
-Members of all three of these groups actively participated in the Ant-ICON Programme Planning Group and will continue to play an important role in the Steering Committee of Ant-ICON (see Section D).
+Members of all three of these groups actively participated in the Ant-ICON